letolabs/parrot-libgit2/README.md

 ## Compiling

-You need [Parrot VM](http://parrot.org) 3.5.0 or higher to compile parrot-libgit2 .
-3.6.0
+You need [Parrot VM](http://parrot.org) 3.5.0 or higher configured with libffi to compile parrot-libgit2 .
+4.6.0
 or higher is recommended.

+To see if your Parrot has [libffi](http://sourceware.org/libffi/)

+    parrot_config HAS_LIBFFI

+You should see a true value.
+If you see a 0 or empty string, your Parrot is not configured with libffi.

 The language [Winxed](http://winxed.org) is included in Parrot >= 3.5.0, and the build system of parrot-libgit2 uses it.
 To build parrot-libgit2: